How it Works:

 Pacharán (patxaran in Basque) is liqueur made from sloe berries, anisette, coffee beans, and vanilla.
 It is usually served after the meal as a digestif, either over ice or in a chilled glass.
 Serving size is usually shot-size, so you order a chupito de pacharán.

-No trip to Spain would be complete without taking part in the culinary experience of tapas.
+No trip to Spain would be complete without taking part in the culinary experience of tapas and pintxos.
 There is a wide variety of options along the Camino, so you have a great opportunity to explore and experiment.
 This section will give you some ideas on where to concentrate your efforts.

 The first big city the pilgrim comes to in Spain, after crossing the Pyrenees and sorting out his or her Camino rhythm, is Pamplona.
 Such luck!
-Pamplona understands tapas, and it is located in one of the best wine-producing regions in Spain: Navarra.
-The neighboring Rioja region has more prestige, but the wines of Navarra are delicious, and they compliment the tapas of Pamplona perfectly.
+Pamplona understands pintxos, and it is located in one of the best wine-producing regions in Spain: Navarra.
+The neighboring Rioja region has more prestige, but the wines of Navarra are delicious, and they compliment the pintxos of Pamplona perfectly.

-Pamplona is located in the Basque region of Spain, so tapas are referred to as pintxos (PEEN-chos).
+Pamplona is located in the Basque region of Spain, so this food group is referred to as pintxos (PEEN-chos) rather than tapas.

 If you’re not sure where to go, just follow the local crowd.
 They are the experts.
 And they are out in full force each evening starting around 7:00pm.